Computer Linguistics Expert Witnesses

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Computer Linguistics experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Computer Linguistics landscape.
+These bios are provided to give lawyers a sense of the Computer Linguistics landscape.